Deep Vein Thrombosis (DVT)

 However, after informing staff that he used compression socks at home the staff promptly placed a sequential compression device (SCD) on his left leg.
 However, the use of an SCD prior to testing for a DVT is contraindicated by some experts.
 We recommend screening patients by ultrasound routinely to identify significant occult DVT (unrecognized thrombus) capable of producing a pulmonary embolism before the placement of SCD’s since clinical examination is not reliable.

 “Doesn’t seem to care if I sit here and have a clot”

-Mr. Davis texted his daughter again on October 12th expressing grave concerns.
-He said, “A second opinion is what I need.
+Mr. Davis texted his daughter on October 12th, expressing grave concerns to no avail.
+“A second opinion is what I need.
 If I need some kind of surgery or something I will get it done… He (Dr. Moorthy, medical unit attending) doesn’t seem to care if I sit here and have a clot.”